0xTCG/aldy/README.rst

 We will be using BAM as an example.

 .. attention::
-  It is assumed that reads are mapped to hg19 or GRCh37. hg38 is not yet supported.
+  It is assumed that reads are mapped to hg19 (GRCh37) or hg38 (GRCh38).
+Other reference genomes are not yet supported.

 An index is needed for BAM files.
 Get one by running::